dojyorin/arduino_m0_tweak/README.md

 Easily performance tweak such as CPU overclocking, ADC acceleration, etc...

 # Details
+Want an easy performance boost? this library is for you!

+# CPU
 **!!CAUTION!!
 Overclocking should be performed at your own risk after fully understanding risk.**
 **I take no responsibility if MCU burn or brick.**